Fear (1996 film)

-The film was largely derided by critics upon its release, but became a sleeper hit in the spring of 1996, grossing $20 million at the U.S. box office.
-It has since become a cult film, while at the same time launching teen idol status for its two young leads, who were romantically linked at the time of the movie's premiere.
+The film was largely derided by critics upon its release but became a sleeper hit in the spring of 1996, grossing $20 million at the U.S. box office.
+It has since become a cult film, while at the same time launching teen idol status for its two young leads – Wahlberg and Witherspoon – who were romantically linked at the time of the movie's premiere.
 Wahlberg was nominated for the MTV Movie Award for Best Villain.
 The film's own producer, Brian Grazer, described it as "Fatal Attraction for teens".

 Plot

 Sixteen-year-old Nicole Walker lives in the suburbs of Seattle with her father Steven, his new wife Laura, and Laura's son Toby.
-At a cafe with her best friend Margo Masse and friend Gary Rohmer, Nicole meets David McCall, and instantly falls for his good looks and charm.
-Nicole falls in love with David, but Steven dislikes him, and grows angry with him when he disregards Nicole's curfew and, eventually, has sex with her.
-David soon becomes possessive and jealous over Nicole, culminating in attacking Gary when he sees them hugging, beating him up and giving Nicole a black eye.
-As a result, she breaks up with him, but they get back together when David apologizes for his action, and later manipulates her into believing her father assaulted him.
+While she is at a cafe with her best friend Margo and their friend Gary, Nicole meets David McCall and instantly falls for his good looks and charm.

+Steven dislikes David and grows angry with him when he disregards Nicole's curfew and, eventually, has sex with her.
+David soon becomes possessive and jealous of Nicole, culminating in attacking Gary when he sees them hugging, beating him up, and giving Nicole a black eye.
+As a result, she breaks up with him, but they get back together when David apologizes to her for his actions.
+He later manipulates her into believing her father assaulted him.

 David invites Nicole to a party at his friend Logan's house.
-At first, she declines but then decides to drive to the party, where she witnesses Margo smoking crack and having sex with David, although Nicole does not realise it is not consensual.
-The following day, she confronts him about his infidelity and breaks up with him for good, and also confronts Margo, not believing that David raped her.
-David then threatens Margo to convince Nicole to take him back.
-After seeing Nicole with Gary, David follows and kills him.
+At first, she declines but then decides to drive to the party, where she witnesses Margo smoking crack and apparently going off to have sex with David, although Margo is actually sexually assaulted.

+The following day, Nicole confronts David about his infidelity and breaks up with him for good.
+She also confronts Margo, refusing to believe that David sexually assaulted her.
+He then threatens Margo so she will convince her friend to take him back.
+After seeing Gary help Nicole into her stepmom's car, David follows and kills him.

-Nicole goes with Laura and Toby to the mall, where David corners her in the women's restroom, vowing to her that he will not let anyone stand in the way of him having Nicole for himself.
+Nicole goes with Laura and Toby to the mall, where David corners her in the women's restroom, vowing that he will not let anyone stand in the way of him having Nicole to himself.
 Meanwhile, Steven finds his car vandalized with an insulting note left by David.

 Furious, Steven breaks into the house David shares with Logan and vandalizes it after discovering a shrine David made for Nicole.
-In retaliation for Steven's vandalism, David decides to break into the Walkers' residence with his four friends: Logan, Hacker, Knobby, and Terry, aiming to harm Nicole's family and take Nicole for himself.
+In retaliation for the vandalism, David heads to the Walkers' residence with his four friends: Logan, Terry, Knobby, and Hacker, aiming to harm Nicole's family and abduct Nicole.